jaredwray/cacheable/packages/cache-manager/README.md

 ## Update on `redis` and `ioredis` Support

 We will not be supporting `cache-manager-ioredis-yet` or `cache-manager-redis-yet` in the future as we have moved to using `Keyv` as the storage adapter `@keyv/redis`.
-[Keyv](https://keyv.org/) has a the storage adapter `@keyv/redis` which is a more supported and flexible storage adapter.

 ## Using Legacy Storage Adapters